-Mr Niall McConnell of PricewaterhouseCoopers was appointed as the Company's audit partner during the 2016 financial year, having replaced Mr Brett Entwhistle.
+- Mr Simon Neill of PricewaterhouseCoopers was appointed as the Company's audit partner during the 2016 financial year, having replaced Mr Niall McConnell.
 Under the Corporations Act 2001, audit partners must be rotated every five years.
-(4.2) The Board of a listed entity should, The Board requires that the Managing Director and Chief Financial Officer, for all before it approves the entity's financial financial reports that are released to the ASX, confirm in writing, to the best of statements for a financial period, receive their knowledge and belief, that the declaration provided in accordance with from its CEO and CFO a declaration that. section 295A of the Corporations Act 2001 is founded on a sound system of risk in their opinion, the financial records of management and internal control and that the system is operating effectively in all the entity have been properly maintained material respects in relation to financial reporting risks. and that the financial statements comply The Board has received such confirmation from the Managing Director and Chief with the appropriate accounting Financial Officer in respect of this financial year. standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
-(4.3) A listed entity that has an AGM A representative of the external auditor attends each Annual General Meeting to should ensure that its external auditor answer any questions concerning the audit of the Group and the contents of the attends its AGM and is available to answer Auditor's Report. questions from security holders relevant to the audit.
-Principle 5: Make timely and balanced disclosure The Company has a Disclosure and Communication Policy and a Disclosure and Materiality Guidelines for Officers and Employees Policy.
+(4.2) The Board of a listed entity should, The Board requires that the Managing Director and Chief Financial Officer, for all before it approves the entity's financial financial reports that are released to the ASX, confirm in writing, to the best of statements for a financial period, receive their knowledge and belief, that the declaration provided in accordance with from its CEO and CFO a declaration that. section 295A of the Corporations Act 2001 is founded on a sound system of risk in their opinion, the financial records of management and internal control and that the system is operating effectively in all the entity have been properly maintained material respects in relation to financial reporting risks. and that the financial statements comply - The Board has received such confirmation from the Managing Director and Chief Financial Officer in respect of this financial year.

+(4.3) A listed entity that has an AGM should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit.